VaclavDedik/Reports2HTML/README.md

-Reprots2HTML
+Reports2HTML
 ============

-Converts reports in a txt files to html files.
+Converts reports in txt files to html files.